Wood stoves & fireplaces

 Certified, manufactured appliances must be installed in strict accordance with the manufacturer's installation instructions and the appliance must bear the certification label from the certifying agency.

-Agencies that provide acceptable certifications (and labeling) are:
+Agencies that provide acceptable certifications and labeling:

 CSA International (formerly the Canadian Standards Association)